iyasinn/obsidian-work/Math/Discrete Math/Chapter 1 - Logic and Proofs/;1.6 - Natural Deduction/Subnotes/Arguments in Propositional Logic.md

 It is valid when
 The premises are true, AND the conclusion is true.
 And if the premises are false, then we should have NO WAY to determine what the conclusion is.

+A proof is not necessarily invalid just because ur argument form is wrong by the way.
+Not at all.
+It is invalid if you get true → false.

 ### How can you write a valid argument as a quantification then?

 $\forall \text{Truth Values}[\text{Premises} \to \text{Conclusion}]$